lookit/lookit-docs/docs/source/faq.rst

 Melissa Kline Struhl, lookit@mit.edu

+(Note: In early 2024 while Melissa is on maternity leave, these messages will still be recieved by another member of the CHS team.)

 Is there an IRB protocol at MIT that covers Lookit staff’s use of the data on the platform?
 -------------------------------------------------------------------------------------------